 Our book “Four Futures, One Choice” is out today.
 This was a great journey!

-Back in February 2020, I had an idea to do something together with other postdoctoral researchers at the Centre for Digital Built Britain (CDBB).
-The question was asked by the CDBB as an attempt to encourage collaborative work between postdoctoral researchers who have been funded by the centre.
+Back in February 2020, I had an idea to do something together with other postdoctoral researchers at the Cambridge University’s Centre for Digital Built Britain (CDBB).
+The question was asked by the CDBB as an attempt to encourage a collaborative work between postdoctoral researchers who have been associated with the centre.
 As a future strategist, I thought that this would be a unmissable opportunity to do something on the future of Britain.

 Here I present the Four Futures, One Choice and my people: